Note: courses with light gray backgrounds are not offered this academic year.

 National defense is one of the largest components of the US Federal Budget (~15%) and remains a significant part of the nation's GDP (~3%).
 The study of defense economics in this course will apply principles of microeconomics and macroeconomics to analyze, within the context of national security strategy and policy, issues concerning resource allocation in wartime and peacetime, labor supply and demand, industrial organization and defense acquisition, and the formation and maintenance of alliances.
 While the focus of the course will be on economics, to provide context on what makes defense economics a special topic, we will also consider questions unique to the military such as how to deter conflict, how to fight wars, how to provide humanitarian assistance and protection to civilians in conflict or disaster areas, and how the national defense may adapt to issues like climate change.
 We will also consider historical examples from America's wars--e.g., the Civil War, World War 2, Vietnam, and the more recent conflicts in Iraq and Afghanistan.
 The plan is to use a variety of sources--academic materials, popular media such as news footage and films, and guest speakers--to provide a full-range of perspective on the course topics. [ more ]

+What generated the rise of agricultural civilizations and early empires in the ancient world?
 Why did Western Europe--and not China, India, or the Middle East--first experience the Industrial Revolution?
-Why did Latin America fall behind in the 20th century, while Japan and eventually China boomed?
+Why did Latin America stagnate over the 20th century, while Japan and eventually China and India boomed?
 What explains the historical success of the US economy?
-And why has African economic growth been relatively slow for so long?
+Why did the Soviet Union rise and fall?
+And why was African economic growth slow for so long before taking off in recent decades?
 These and other questions will guide our exploration of global economic development over the past several millennia.
-We will draw on micro and macroeconomic theory to help explain and interpret the historical roots of the modern global economy.
-Our focus will be broadly comparative across space and time, with an emphasis on how institutions, resource endowments, culture, technology, and market developments help explain economic differences and change around the world.
-Throughout the course, we will draw on micro and macroeconomic theories and concepts to help explain and interpret the historical roots of modern global economy. [ more ]
+Our focus will be broadly comparative across space and time, with an emphasis on how institutions, resource endowments, culture, technology, and market forces help explain economic differences and change around the world.
+Throughout the course, we will draw on micro and macroeconomic concepts and simple empirical tools to understand and interpret the historical roots of the modern global economy. [ more ]

 Last offered Fall 2022